-In order to stop the pain you are having, it has been recommended by your surgeon to replace your ankle joint with an artificial one.
+In order to stop the pain you are having, your surgeon has recommended an operation to fix the bones in your ankle together.
 This is not compulsory as it is not an emergency, and it is entirely your decision to have this done or not.